James S. Olson

-James Stuart Olson is an academic and Pulitzer Prize-nominated author.
+James Stuart Olson is an American academic and Pulitzer Prize-nominated author.
 In 1994, he was appointed Distinguished Professor of History at Sam Houston State University in Huntsville, Texas.

-Olson is the author (or co-author) of over thirty books, primarily non-fiction, and usually in the field of History.
+Olson is the author or co-author of over thirty books, primarily non-fiction, and usually in the field of history.
 His most recent book was Bathsheba’s Breast: Women, Cancer, and History, which won the 2002 History of Science Category Award from the Association of American Publishers.
 Olson wrote the book while suffering a malignant growth which resulted in the amputation of his hand.
 The book was recognized by the Los Angeles Times as one of the best non-fiction books in America for 2002.
 In November 2008, Olson was honored by his alma mater, Brigham Young University, with its Distinguished Alumni Service Award.